Producer in Focus

 "You are drinking this intention - you are making my ideas possible - to be able to pay a good price to a farmer to be able to cultivate and look after the land, and I hope that you are enjoying my wines."

 Salvador's next project is to make a natural wine on a much bigger scale.
-"I want to make good quality wine that are accessible to all, like when you buy eggs and olive oil - but so that you know the provenance of the wine.
+"I want to make good quality wine that is accessible to all, like when you buy eggs and olive oil - but so that you know the provenance of the wine.
 This project is about changing the whole of wine consumption as we know it.
 To preserve the land and a new generation of farmers who can continue to work because they receive a good price for the grapes and can be proud of what they do.
 In turn, they are motivated because they're equal in the relationship.
 It's a win-win for both parties, and it makes a better world.
 Maybe it's romantic, but it's also necessary."

 With thanks to Salvador for the hospitality and for sharing your rich culture with us.